-Gryphon’s top priority is to keep you safe online.
+As mentioned, Gryphon’s top priority is to keep you safe online.
 And lately, that’s become a big challenge.

 Gryphon works to offer total home or office protection.
 Its platform is easy to set up and is scalable, enabling it to block unwanted content, malware, and intrusions for any connected device on its network.

 Gryphon’s system sets up a wireless mesh network.
 This describes a network that consists of a main router that connects directly to a modem.
 The router then works with a series of satellite modules placed around the house to provide full coverage.
 Every module is part of the single wireless network.

 • Content filtering by age group.
 This enables parents to control what their kids can access online.

 • Screen-time management.

 Setting up the Gryphon system is easy.
 Users simply use the app to scan the activation code on the bottom of the router, and follow the instructions provided.
 This simplicity makes Gryphon suitable for schools and small businesses that may not have an IT expert.
 These places can now receive enterprise-level protection for their network.

 Gryphon earns revenue through sales of its router system and optional advanced protection service.

 The Gryphon Tower, which offers up to 3,000 square feet of coverage, retails for $209 each or $399 for a pair of routers.
 The Gryphon Guardian, ideal for smaller spaces, retails for $99 or $249 for a set of three.